-English criminal law applies to all persons who come within the territory of England and Wales.
-In addition, there are now a number of mechanisms that enable UK authorities to investigate and prosecute offences committed overseas.
+English criminal law applies to all persons within the territory of England and Wales.
+However, the UK authorities can also investigate and prosecute offences committed overseas.

 - sections 1 and 2 – bribing another person (active bribery) and being bribed (passive bribery);

 - section 6 – bribery of a foreign public official; and

 - section 7 – failure of commercial organisations to prevent bribery.